mngagan/amamma-tatayya/README.md

 You can personalize the website by editing the following files:

-- **index.html**: Update the timeline events, quotes, and other personal information
+- **index.html**: Update the timeline events, quotes, and personal information
-- **script.js**: Update the photo gallery with your own images
+- **script.js**: Customize the photo gallery and animations
+- **timeline.json**: Add significant life events and milestones

 ### 2. Add Photos